Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

-Many deep learning architectures are not designed for CoPath specifically, which raises a serious question about the optimality of using ``borrowed'' architectures from general computer vision.
-For instance, \cite{72} notes that traditional CV architectures may not be well suited for CoPath due to a large number of parameters that risk overfitting.
+Many deep learning architectures are not designed for CPath specifically, which raises a serious question about the optimality of using ``borrowed'' architectures from general computer vision.
+For instance, \cite{72} notes that traditional CV architectures may not be well suited for CPath due to a large number of parameters that risk overfitting.
 Additionally, the field of pathology has much domain-specific knowledge that should be taken into account before choosing an ML model.
 For example, under varying magnifications different morphological patterns are captured, from cellular-level details to tissue architecture features \cite{149}.
 Naively applying an architecture without considering such details could discard key visual information and lead to deteriorated performance.

-Unlike natural images, WSIs not only exhibit translational symmetry but also rotational and reflective symmetry \cite{PCam_paper} and CNNs for general vision applications do not exploit this symmetry.
-The conventional approach to overcome this issue is training the model with augmented rotation and reflections of the data, but this increases training time and does not explicitly restrict CNN kernels to exploit those symmetries.
-Rotation equivariant CNNs for digital pathology \cite{PCam_paper} were proposed to exploit these symmetries, as they are inherently equivariant to rotations of $90^{\circ}$ and reflections, achieving a significant improvement over a comparable CNN on slide level classification and tumor localization tasks.
-Similarly, Lafarge et al. \cite{277} designed a group convolution layer that leverages the rotational symmetry of pathology data and yields superior performance in mitosis detection, nuclei segmentation, and tumor classification tasks.
-These results motivate the application and further research of rotation equivariant models for CoPath.
+Unlike natural images, WSIs exhibit translational, rotational, and reflective symmetry \cite{PCam_paper} and CNNs for general vision applications do not exploit this symmetry.
+The conventional approach to overcome this issue is to train the model with augmented rotations and reflections, but this increases training time and does not explicitly restrict CNN kernels to exploit those symmetries.
+Rotation-equivariant CNNs, which are inherently equivariant to rotations and reflections were introduced for digital pathology \cite{PCam_paper}, significantly improving over a comparable CNN on slide level classification and tumor localization.
+Similarly, Lafarge et al. \cite{277} designed a group convolution layer leveraging the rotational symmetry of pathology data to yield superior performance in mitosis detection, nuclei segmentation, and tumor classification tasks.
+These results motivate the application and further research of rotation-equivariant models for CPath.